telemetryinsights/SmartThings/Lutron RadioRA Classic/Bridge/README.md

 3. Start the RadioRA Classic Smart Bridge (execute ./run.sh in simple case; or use the provided Docker container)

-4. Use your browser to go to http://yourhost:8333/api/
+4. Using your browser, access http://yourhost:8333/api/ to display info on the supported APIs.

 NOTE: A zone is any individual RadioRA Classic dimmer, switch, GRAFIK Eye Interface, or Sivoia Control.
 Each RadioRA Classic system has a maximum of 32 zones.
-Multiple instances of the Bridge can be run on different ports with serial cables connected to different RadioRA hardware modules to support an unlimited number of zones.
+Multiple instances of the RadioRA Classic Bridge can be run on different ports with serial cables connected to different RadioRA hardware modules to support an unlimited number of zones.

 ## Required Hardware